scott-knight/linux-on-windows-11/install-linux.md

 <br/>

-NOTE: If you have trouble at the console when it opens, run the following:
+NOTE: If you have trouble in the console when it opens (likely from reinstalling it several times like I did), run the following:

 ```sh
 wsl --unregister Ubuntu-22.04